aliraja-dev/JavaFX17-Book-Practice/README.md

+# JavaFX17 Book Exercises & Code Snippets

+This repo is about practicing the JavaFX17 using the book Learn JavaFX17 as a guide and implementing the code.
+Each chapter code will be divided into its own branches and any significant apps will have their own branches as well.

+Please switch branches to view more examples of JavaFX17

 ## Getting Started

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.